Appdynamics/cloud-connection-templates/README.md

-Input:
+### Inputs
-AppDynamicsAccountId
+- AppDynamicsAccountId
-AppDynamicsExternalID
+- AppDynamicsExternalID

-Process:
+### Process
-Create Policy (AppDynamicsMonitoringPolicy)
+- Create Policy (AppDynamicsMonitoringPolicy)
-Create Role (AppDynamicsMonitoringRole)
+- Create Role (AppDynamicsMonitoringRole)
-Attach Policy to Role
+- Attach Policy to Role

+### UI Integration
+- Mock UI with a create button
-Pulling CF from AppD S3 bucket
+- Redirect to CloudFormation stack creation template from S3 bucket

-Output:
-Role Name (AppDynamicsMonitoringRole)

-TODO:
-create resources
+### questions
-REDIRECT to console with input parameters create a page with a button that creates stack test on 2 linked accounts s3 bucket policy?
+- s3 bucket policy? test on 2 linked accounts

-validate templates api?
+- validate templates api?
-assume root? that should not be a case
+- assume root? that should not be a case